Skallwar/skallwar.tk/content/posts/unkillable_process/index.md

 blocked a ``SIGKILL``.

-As a side note, the first time I launched ``blocksig.sh``, I did not filter on the pid before doing the override.
+As a side note, the first time I launched ``blocksig.sh``, I did not filter on the pid before calling ``override()``.
 As a side effect, ``systemctl`` refused to either ``poweroff`` or ``reboot`` my machine.

-This technique works fine but we just move the problem elsewhere.
+This technique works fine but we just moved the problem elsewhere.
 Now our process is protected but our blocksig.sh is not.
 If someone kills ``blocksig.sh``, our process is defenseless and we are back to square one.
 You might think that using ``$$``, the shell special variable for pid will do the trick but remember, this